What is the Gospel?

 The Complementary Roles of Men and Women

-Men and women are absolutely equal in essence, dignity and value but are different by divine design.
-As part of God’s good created order, men and women are to have different yet complementary roles and responsibilities in the home and church, especially as it comes to teaching and authority.
+Men and women are joyously equal in essence, dignity and value, but are also different by divine design.
+Along with these differences we celebrate the countless similarities shared by men and women.
+We firmly uphold that both men and women are to develop every gift, talent and leadership role that is suitable to God’s general design and individual call.
+As part of God’s good created order, men and women are to have certain roles and responsibilities in the home and church that are different yet complementary, especially as it relates to teaching and authority.
 These role distinctions are God’s grace to man and woman and are to be equally valued, as well as protected, preserved and practiced for His glory and our joy.
 Although great diversity in ministry roles, gifts and leadership by both men and women is described throughout Scripture, the primary governing and teaching position of elder (or pastor/overseer) is consistently the prescriptive responsibility of men.
-Though church governance and public teaching remain the primary responsibilities of men, under the direction of the elders, the leadership and teaching gifts of women provide a much-needed supplement in making disciples of Jesus Christ.
-We uphold The Danvers Statement (Genesis 5:2; I Timothy 2:11-13, 3:1-7; Titus 1:5-9; Acts 18:26; 1 Corinthians 11; Colossians 3:18-19; Colossians 3:16; Hebrews 5:12; Acts 2:17; 1 Corinthians 14:31).
+Though church governance and public teaching remain the primary responsibilities of men, under the direction of the elders, the diverse leadership and teaching gifts of women provide an essential contribution in making disciples of Jesus Christ and are to be fully affirmed and joyously celebrated.
+We uphold The Danvers Statement (Genesis 5:2; I Timothy 2:11-13, 3:1-7; Titus 1:5-9; Acts 18:26; I Corinthians 11; Colossians 3:18-19; Colossians 3:16; Hebrews 5:12; Acts 2:17; I Corinthians 14:31).

 Believer's Baptism by Immersion